Anonymous-submission-repo/ICML_Anonymous_Reply/README.md

 | **Skywork-PRM-1.5b** Agent-Level Accuracy | 33.67                                    | 29.31                                    | 29.59                                             | 24.14                                        |
 | **Skywork-PRM-1.5b** Step-Level Accuracy  | 7.14                                    | 3.45                                     | 7.14                                        | 1.72                                         |

+**Caption:** In light of your constructive suggestions, we evaluated the top 3 PRMs in [3] for failure attribution, using the same experimental setting as in Table 1.
+Specifically, for each agent trajectory, we used the PRM to assign rewards to individual steps, identified the step with the lowest reward, and attributed the decisive error to that step and its corresponding agent.
+The results are presented above.
+We observe that none of the PRMs outperform the All-at-Once method in agent-level accuracy, or perform better than the Step-by-Step method in step-level accuracy.
+Meanwhile, we believe the undesirable performance of PRM methods again indicates the fundamental difference between the task focused by PRM and the task proposed by us.

 ### Overlap Percentages of First-Error Step and Decisive-Error Step (Q4)